This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Ileus is a condition that develops when the muscles of your intestines stop contracting.
+An ileus is a condition that develops when the muscles of your intestines stop contracting.
 This causes a blockage that prevents food and waste from passing through normally.

 - You have nausea or are vomiting.